sashalex007/tennis-racquet-custom-pallets/README.md

 ## Printing instructions

 Use CF nylon or CF pc only.
 One wall and 12% infill is sufficient with these filaments.
 PLA will need at least 3 walls for sufficient strength thereby increasing weight substantially.
+Print vertically.
+Cartesian bed-slingers will require slower speeds to minimize vibration at height.

 ## Guide

 1. Use a utility knife to remove all the pallet foam from the handle.
-Once the hairpin is exposed, the goal is to expose the graphite hairpin.
+The goal is to expose the graphite hairpin.
 This is very easy with Wilson frames because they are rectangular.
 Yonex frames will be a struggle because the hairpin has some curvature.
 The foam will also have metal weights embedded; make sure to clean these, the printed pallets have inserts for them.

 2. Although the friction fit on the hairpin is fairly strong, put a couple dabs of superglue on the hairpin before installation.
 Do the same on the pallet for buttcap installation.
 Superglue the metal weights in place.